Culture of Bulgaria: Theatres

 A more important theatrical fact during the Renaissance was the creation of the Svishtov People's Theater.
 The Bulgarian performances in the town began in the 1870s, when the two enthusiastic theaters - Dimitar Shishmanov and Nikolay Pavlovich - returned in their home country.
 The first is a director, the second is a local theater painter.
 The Svishtov performances are played on a specially built stage, whose artistic layout is entrusted to N. Pavlovich.
 And he probably managed to overcome the level of the then Bulgarian theater.

 During the period 1900–1917, the Bulgarian theater entered a new stage of its development - a stage of real professionalisation of the acting art, the Europeanization of the appearance of the spectacle and the permanent establishment of the National Theater as a nationally representative cultural institution.

 The Bulgarian Theater in the years to 1989 has ideological-party orientation.
 It is in the service of socialist realism.

 The arts are called "the means of education", and "socialist realism - the only method of artistic creativity".
 Changes in society, culture, the arts, the theater are ubiquitous.
 The imposition of socialist realism takes place through the repertoire, the new Bulgarian drama, as well as the staging practice.

 The dynamic development of the Bulgarian theater after 1989 typifies theater phenomena for a long period of nearly 25 years and highlights by them trends, essential characteristics and innovative movements.

-Famous Bulgarian theatrical actors are: Georgi Kaloyanchev, Stoyanka Mutafova, Georgi Partsalev, Velko Kanev, Pavel Poppandov, Maria Sapundjieva, Yosif Surchadzhiev and others.
+Famous Bulgarian theatrical actors are: Georgi Kaloyanchev, Stoyanka Mutafova, Roza Popova, Vasil Gendov, Georgi Partsalev, Velko Kanev, Pavel Poppandov, Maria Sapundjieva, Iossif Surchadzhiev and others.

-Famous Bulgarian playwrights - Peyo Yavorov, Nedyalko Yrdanov, Stoslav Stratiev, Rangel Ignatov and others.
+Famous Bulgarian playwrights include: Peyo Yavorov, Nedyalko Yordanov, Stoslav Stratiev, Rangel Ignatov and others.

 Visual art

 Bulgaria has a rich heritage in the visual arts, especially in frescoes, murals and icons.
 The Thracian Tomb of Kazanlak offers fine examples of excellently preserved ancient Thracian art.
 Tomb art provides one of the most important sources of information about Thracian lifestyle and culture.
-Visual arts in the Bulgarian lands experienced an upsurge during the entire period of the Middle ages.
+Visual arts in the Bulgarian lands experienced an upsurge during the entire period of the Middle Ages.
 The crypt of the Alexander Nevski cathedral features an exhibition of a large collection of medieval icons.
 The earliest of those dates from around the 9th century.
 The Tarnovo Artistic School, the mainstream of the Bulgarian fine arts and architecture between 13th and 14th centuries, takes its name from the capital and main cultural center of the Second Bulgarian Empire, Tarnovo.
 Although it shows the influence of some tendencies of the Palaeologan Renaissance in the Byzantine Empire, the Tarnovo painting had its own unique features which makes it a separate artistic school.

 Art historians classify its products into two types: